aidanm3341/cmel/README.md

 - Boolean
 - String
     - `length()` returns the number of characters in the string
+    - `split(delimiter)` returns a list of elements in the given string as separated by the delimiter
 - Number
     - `add(Number)` returns the number plus the passed number
 - List